 1965 saw him riding for bigger teams in the service of others and therefore gain fewer results.
 The highlight from that year being part of the British team that helped Tom Simpson win the world road race title in San Sebastien.
 Keith’s job that day was to mark Jacques Anquetil, five time Tour de France winner and the greatest rider of that generation.
 This he did unfailingly, later saying, ‘it was like riding behind a bloody motorbike!’

 Keith was back racing in the UK in 1967, retiring in 1968.
-He then travelled to South Africa with his wife Marylin where he worked as a teacher.
-The couple then moved back to Copthorne in Surrey to start a family as Keith carried on with his teaching career.
+Returning to education he graduated from Avery Hill College as a geography teacher.
+He then took a three year teaching contract in Zambia, travelling to the south African country with his wife Marylin.
+The couple later moved back to Copthorne in Surrey to start a family as Keith carried on with his teaching career.

 In 1983 Keith set up the Surrey Cycle Racing League.
 Keith could be very convincing and he talked his friend Glyn Durrant in to helping him.
 Keith’s vision along with his racing and route knowledge coupled with Glynn’s organizational skills meant they made for a formidable duo and quickly became the most prolific bike race organisers in the country.